malramsay64/phd-thesis/04_Machine_Learning/results.md

 ### Visualisation

-Clustering doesn't have a simple performance score like supervised clustering, and so we have to look to alternate methods of evaluating performance.
+Clustering does not have a single performance score like supervised clustering, and so we have to look to alternate methods of evaluating performance.
 One of these methods is the visualisation of the dataset.